Federal Government Shutdown

 How will we be able to keep up with what is happening?

-DOH will update our external-facing webpage with information as soon as we receive it.
-Weekly updates will be posted there.
-You can also reach out to your contract manager for the most up to date information.
+DOH will update this page with information as soon as we receive it.
+Weekly updates will be sent directly to LHJ and Tribal leadership.
+You can also reach out to the DOH contracting team for specific questions.

 What about our requirement to provide specific services?